In India, 39% of 103.9 million elderly are either abandoned or live alone.

 After her husband passed away, 68-year-old Dandekar Aji was left on the mercy of her children.
 Her daughter-in-law abused her regularly because of which Aji was spending her old age days in despair.
 One day her doctor advised her to enroll herself in Shraddhanand Mahilashram old age home.
 Here, she is provided with food and her medications are also taken care of.
 Now Aji is 90-year-old and is living a dignified life in this old age home for the last 22 years.

 Mahilashram provides shelter to women above 60 years of age.
 While the old age home offers free stay for abandoned and poor women, it also provides paid services for women who can afford these.
 Their aim is to provide peace to these women in their last days.
 Apart from basic facilities including food and a separate bed, the organization also has an active medical staff to take care of them.
 Donate to help elderly find their second home in Mahilashram and spend their last days in peace.

 5. Asha Kiran

-Nancharamma is 75-year-old and lives in Andhra Pradesh.
-Mother of two, she lives alone and works as a domestic help to take care of herself.
+Nancharamma is a 75-year-old and lives in Andhra Pradesh.
+A mother of two, she lives alone and works as a domestic help to take care of herself.
 She gets a pension of Rs.200 for which she has to spend Rs.40 on travel to get it.
 With limited money for her basic necessities, she often used to survive on leftover food.
-She then got enrolled in Asha Kiran’s program and her life changed for better.
-They provided Nancharamm with groceries, clothes, blanket and a mosquito net.
-She no longer has to sleep hungry and is now living a secured life.
+She then got enrolled in Asha Kiran’s program and her life changed for the better.
+They provided Nancharamm with groceries, clothes, a blanket and a mosquito net.
+She no longer has to sleep hungry and is now living a secure life.